SrijatoBhattacharyya/MCMCMixBimodal/README.md

 ## Introduction

 MCMCMixBimodal is a package that allows the user to to generate random variables from from bimodal Densities with highly spaced modes using Metropolis-Hastings Algorithm with a specially customized proposal Density.
-More specifically, it allows the user to generate random variables from a mixture of two Gaussian Densities by specifying the means and variances of the component normal densities and also the mixing parameter.
+More specifically, it allows the user to generate random variables from a mixture of two Gaussian/Cauchy Densities by specifying the means/medians and variances/scale parameters of the component normal/ cauchy densities and also the mixing parameter.
 It also allows the user to study the convergence rate of the algorithm using relevant plots.

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/SrijatoBhattacharyya/MCMCMixBimodal/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/SrijatoBhattacharyya/MCMCMixBimodal/actions/workflows/R-CMD-check.yaml)